 Cloud-native apps are taking over with a storm.
 The online storage resources enable easy access to company content and data to all the stakeholders.
-Their components are available online and are compatible with a different application.
+Their components are also available online and are compatible with a different application.
 Cloud apps have data, codes, and programming logic.

 - Shifting applications to cloud is not a binary decision.